emdb-empiar/sfftk-rw/docs/toolkit.rst

 Publications
 ------------

-The following articles should be cited whenever ``sfftk`` is used in a
+The following articles should be cited whenever ``sfftk-rw`` is used in a
 publication:

 .. note::

-	Article to be added
+    Article in preparation

 The EMDB-SFF data model is the result of various community consultations which are published in the following articles: